Thomas Shelton (stenographer): Shelton's shorthand

 Shelton invented a new stenographical system and published it in 1626 in the book Short-Writing (in later editions since 1635 called "Tachygraphy", Ancient Greek for "speedy writing").
 In Shelton's shorthand system every consonant was expressed by an easy symbol which sometimes still resembled the alphabetical letter.

 The vowels were designated by the height of the following consonant.
 Thus the B symbol with the L symbol written directly above meant "ball", while the B symbol with the L symbol below meant "bull".
 The B symbol with the L symbol on top right meant "bell", in the middle right "bill", below on the right "boll".
 A vowel at the word end was designated by a point in the suitable position.
 For initial vowels there were additional symbols.
 There were other symbols for frequent prefixes and suffixes as well as for consonant connections.

 A disadvantage of Shelton's shorthand was that vowels and diphthongs were not always distinguished (see "Tachygraphy" for details).
 For example, the symbols for "bat" could mean "bait" or "bate" as well, and the symbols for "bot" could mean "boot" or "boat" as well.
 This can only be decided from the context.
 An advantage of his system was that it could be easily learnt.
 Therefore, between 1626 and 1710 more than 20 editions of his "Tachygraphy" were printed.
 German issues appeared between 1679 and 1743 and a French issue in Paris in 1681.

-Shelton's shorthand was used, amongst others, by Samuel Pepys, Sir Isaac Newton, John Byrom and US-President Thomas Jefferson.
-In the year of his death, 1650, Shelton published yet another shorthand system called "Zeiglographia", but it did not become as widespread as his "Tachygraphy".
+Shelton's Tachygraphy was used, amongst others, by Samuel Pepys, John Byrom and US-President Thomas Jefferson.

+In the year of his death, 1650, Shelton published yet another shorthand system called "Zeiglographia", which did not become as widespread as his "Tachygraphy", although it did go through 10 editions between 1650 and 1687.
+Zeiglographia was the system used by Sir Isaac Newton in his notebooks, as well as by Thomas Bayes.